lauswullum/SemiParametricAssignments/README.md

 ## Remark
 These scripts run on Julia version 1.7.3.
-No further work done to ensure, although it would be possible to save a complete file specifying version as well as package versions. reproducibility.
+No further work done to ensure reproducibility.